-- 3.22.1 The Council recognises the importance of a lively, vibrant and viable town centre to residents, workers, businesses and visitors to the Borough.
-Maintaining the vitality and attractiveness of the town centre is key to delivering sustainable development and to maintaining and improving the quality of life of the Borough's residents.
-Widening choice and variety will help reduce the need for longer distance travel.
-The Council is therefore committed to a positive and pro-active approach to town centre development and change.
-Its aim is to ensure that the town reaches its full potential to provide the essential range of services and facilities required, in an attractive environment that is easily accessible by all modes of transport. - 3.22.2 The Council's vision for the town centre is therefore: - a vibrant, healthy and safe shopping environment combined with a high quality townscape and attractive and accessible environment for all; - thriving day-time and night-time economies; - new developments which are sensitive to its conservation importance and which reinforce the distinctiveness of its different character areas and a "sense of place"; - improved retail attractions increasing the range of types and form of shops and other High street facilities and services; - an improved range and quality of cultural, leisure, social and visitor attractions, including attractive areas to sit and to socialise; - improved public transport links and facilities, combined with an enhanced pedestrian environment, providing clear and safe opportunities for movement around the town; - the introduction of measures to reduce the seriously detrimental impact of vehicular traffic; - a variety of housing, including affordable housing for those in need, close to amenities and public transport; - a variety of business opportunities providing a wide choice of jobs, but broadly maintaining the present balance between employment uses and other town centre activities; - an improved sense of safety and security for all town centre users, at all times of the day and night, and a reduction in anti-social behaviour; - a centre which can be planned, managed and promoted in a positive way. - 3.22.3 The approach will be to focus and promote a variety of uses within the town centre, provided their impact reinforces this vision and can be accommodated without harm to the local community or to its townscape character.
-The Council will prepare a more detailed Area Action Plan for the town centre which will provide the framework for future change, identify development opportunities and facilitate the changes necessary to promote its vitality and viability.
+a vibrant, healthy and safe shopping environment combined with a high quality townscape and attractive and accessible environment for all; thriving day-time and night-time economies; new developments which are sensitive to its conservation importance and which reinforce the distinctiveness of its different character areas and a "sense of place"; improved retail attractions increasing the range of types and form of shops and other High Street facilities and services; an improved range and quality of cultural, leisure, social and visitor attractions, including attractive areas in which to sit and to socialise; improved public transport links and facilities, combined with an enhanced pedestrian environment, providing clear and safe opportunities for movement around the town; the introduction of measures to reduce the seriously detrimental impact of vehicular traffic; a variety of housing, including affordable housing for those in need, close to amenities and public transport; a variety of business opportunities providing a wide choice of jobs, but broadly maintaining the present balance between employment uses and other town centre activities; an improved sense of safety and security for all town centre users, at all times of the day

-3.22.4 This Core Strategy therefore provides the broad policy context within which further detailed policy development can take place.
+- 3.19.3 The approach will be to focus and promote a variety of uses within the town centre, provided their impact reinforces this vision and can be accommodated without harm to the local community or to its townscape character.
+The Council will prepare a more detailed Area Action Plan for the town centre which will provide the framework for future change, identify development opportunities and facilitate the changes necessary to promote its vitality and viability. - 3.19.4 This Core Strategy therefore provides the broad policy context within which further detailed policy development can take place.